What is a hearing aid?

 Whether you go through the NHS or choose a privately service, all new hearing aids are digital.
 This means that they are programmed to suit the needs of both your hearing loss and your lifestyle.

-It takes time to get used to new hearing aids, and you will probably need to have your hearing professional fine-tune them once or more after you’ve had some experience with them.
-It’s quite normal for changes to be made after fitting as everyone is an individual and usually benefits from hearing aids being as personalised as possible.
+It takes time to get used to new hearing aids.
+You will probably need to have your hearing professional fine-tune them once or more after you’ve had some experience with them.
+It’s quite normal for changes to be made after fitting.
+Everyone is an individual and usually benefits from hearing aids being as personalised as possible.